fizzle77/JAFDTC/README.md

 # JAFDTC: Just Another #%*@^!& DTC

-Just Another #%*@^!% DTC (JAFDTC) is a native C# WinUI Windows application that allows you to upload data typically saved on a data cartridge, such as steerpoints/waypoints and other avionics setup, into a DCS model at the start of a flight.
+Just Another #%*@^!% DTC (JAFDTC) is a native C# WinUI Windows application for Windows 10 and Windows 11 that allows you to upload data typically saved on a data cartridge, such as steerpoints/waypoints and other avionics setup, into a DCS module at the start of a flight.
 The application supports the following DCS airframes and systems,

 - *A-10C Warthog* &ndash; Waypoints
 - *AV-8B Harrier* &ndash; Waypoints